• AI Search

 Share on FacebookShare on Twitter

-Already, one of the MVNOs, Finserve Africa Limited, which was issued with an Application Service Provider licence, has expressed its intention to carry out the mobile payment services on its platform, using the latest technology of SIM card, commonly known as thin SIM or overlay SIM.
-This is a welcome development in the sector that continues to attract world-class innovations.
+One of the licensed MVNOs, Finserve Africa Limited, which received an Application Service Provider licence, has publicly declared its intent to execute mobile payment services on its platform using cutting-edge technology.
+This technology includes the use of a thin SIM card or overlay SIM, making it a vanguard in fostering world-class innovations in the sector.

-The Board of the Authority recognizes the importance of mobile platforms, including payment systems to be robust enough to guarantee security and sufficiently flexible to allow for seamless interconnectivity with other services within the sector.
-In so doing the Authority encourages innovation by market players in the industry for the benefit of Kenyans.
+The Board of the Authority emphasized the need for robust mobile platforms, particularly secure payment systems, but also those that allow for seamless interconnectivity with other services within the sector.
+In supporting this initiative, the Authority is undoubtedly advocating for innovation within the industry for the greater benefit of all Kenyans.

 Related Posts: